HEAL/healdata-utils/docs/vlmd/schemas/csv-fields.md

 # HEAL Variable Level Metadata Fields

+_version 0.2.0_

 Variable level metadata individual fields integrated into the variable level metadata object within the HEAL platform metadata service.

-!!! note "NOTE"
+!!! note "Highly encouraged"

   Only `name` and `description` properties are required.
-  For categorical variables, `constraints.enum` and `encodings` (where applicable) properties are highly encouraged.
+  For categorical variables, `constraints.enum` and `enumLabels` (where applicable) properties are highly encouraged.
   For studies using HEAL or other common data elements (CDEs), `standardsMappings` information is highly encouraged.
   `type` and `format` properties may be particularly useful for some variable types (e.g. date-like variables)

-## Properties
+## Properties (i.e., fields or variables)

+**`schemaVersion`** _(string)_
+ The version of the schema used in agreed upon convention of major.minor.path (e.g., 1.0.2)

+NOTE: This is NOT for versioning of each indiviual data dictionary instance.
+Rather, it is the
+version of THIS schema document.
+See `version` property (below) if specifying the individual data dictionary instance version.

+If generating a vlmd document as a csv file, include this version in every row/record to indicate this is a schema level property (not applicable for the json version as this property is already at the schema/root level)

 **`section`** _(string)_